arinco-crew-community/four-tips-securing-serverless/tip_4.md

 ## Tip 4 - Deploy Private Endpoints for your Azure resources

-The final tip to securing serverless application in Azure is to deploy Private Endpoints for the Azure resources a Function App integrates with.
+The final tip to securing serverless applications in Azure is to deploy Private Endpoints for the Azure resources a Function App integrates with.
 Azure Private Endpoints enable you to secure access to your Platform as a Service (PaaS) Azure resources by deploying a network interface inside your Azure Virtual Network and linking this to your PaaS service.
 This effectively brings the services into your Virtual Network.
 Once deployed you can deny access to your resources from the internet and only allow access from your Private Endpoint.

 Some of the benefits of using an Azure Private Endpoints are: